calculuswhiz/Assembly-Syntax-Definition/README.md

 Installation (Windows):
 - Get sublime_text (get the 32 bit if you want to crack it).
 - Install "Package Control" : https://sublime.wbond.net/installation#st2
-- Extract/copy/Whatever-I-Don't-Care "Assembly x86 AT&T.tmLanguage" and "Comments (ASM x86).tmPreferences" into [sublime directory]\Data\Packages\User\
+- Extract/copy/Whatever-I-Don't-Care all files into your 'Packages' directory.
+    - This is easily accessible from Preferences>Browse Packages...
+- You *could* always just `git pull` in the 'Packages' directory.

 If you wish to make edits to the definition yourself:
 - Install package AAAPackageDev via Preferences>Package Control.